-During my first rehabilitation following the onset of SCI, I was sharing a room with a patient who was suffering from pressure ulcers.
-Seeing her suffer, I promised myself then I would not allow that to happen to me.
-But just three months after I returned home, I had my first ulceration.
-And now I’m back here again two years later with my second.
+During my first rehabilitation following the onset of spinal cord injury (SCI), I shared a room with a person who was suffering from pressure ulcers (PUs).
+Seeing her suffer, I promised myself that I would not allow that to happen to me.
+But just three months after I returned home, I acquired my first ulcer.
+And now two years later I’m back here again with my second ulcer.

 Monica, January 2007

 It had been over two years since Monica had required hospitalization.
 At the age of 67, she suffered a spinal cord injury (SCI) resulting from emergency surgery she underwent to treat an aortic aneurysm.
 21 The SCI was one of the unfortunate costs of a procedure that probably saved her life.
 Three months post-surgery Monika developed her first PU.
 Monica had always feared PUs and had hoped to avoid them.
 However, after the treatment for the initial ulcer and despite her initial pledge to avoid getting PUs, she made only limited efforts to prevent them from forming.
 Apparently, the lifestyle habits that put her at risk were deeply ingrained.

 To her detriment, Monica actively attempted to put the risks of PUs out of her mind.
 In doing so, she continued to act irresponsibly with regard to prevention, smoking and insufficiently caring for her skin.
 Consequently, this behaviour became counterproductive to maintaining her health and preventing complications.
 To her dismay, two years after her rehabilitation a new PU developed; this time the PU turned out to be a very serious complication.

 A very serious complication of SCI – Pressue ulcers (PUs)

 Risk Prevention, Health Behaviour and Health Maintenance in Persons with SCI